Staff Profile

 • Associate Member of the Australian Hand Therapy Association

-Catia’s ability to make a connection with her patients, to support & guide them through their rehab, makes her a great advocate & an integral part of our team.
+Catia joined Southern Hand Therapy in 1998 and gained her hand therapy certification in 2011.
+Catia’s ability to make a connection with her patients, to support & guide them through their rehab, makes her a great advocate and an integral part of our team.

 Hayley Coleman